 What’s the difference between process mapping and workflow automation?

-Process mapping creates a visual representation of work steps, while workflow automation actually executes these steps using software.
-Think of process mapping as drawing the blueprint, and workflow automation as building the house.
-Modern tools like Tallyfy combine both, letting you map processes and then turn them into automated workflows.
+Process mapping provides a picture of work steps, and workflow automation carries out the work steps with software.
+Consider everything involved with process mapping as drawing the blueprint, while workflow automation is the act of building the house itself.
+Today’s tech tools — such as Tallyfy — do both, providing you with a way to map out your processes and then convert them into automated workflows.

 How do you measure the success of process mapping?